ijayas/micro-nano-bio/CONFIG.md

 > This is the description of the feed.

 Bluesky feed on anything micro or nano relating to Life Sciences.
 Posts on cell biology, molecular biology, biophysics, nanobiotechnology etc and many others welcome.
-Just add the 🔬 emoji to your post.

 # searchTerms